coriocactus/claudia.vim/README.md

 Avoid caching frequently edited files since changes won't be reflected until re-cached.

-## System Prompt
+## System Prompt (WIP)

 claudia uses a system prompt to define its core behavior and capabilities.
-The system prompt is loaded from a `system.md` file in the plugin directory and is automatically cached by the API for improved performance.
+The default system prompt is loaded from the `system.md` file in the plugin directory.

-## Configuration
-1. Create a `system.md` file in the plugin directory:

 ## Token Counting